isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 			<p>Only one Singaporean household member with a Singpass account needs to claim the vouchers on behalf of the entire household.</p>
 			<p>
-1) Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> , select CDC Vouchers 2022, and login with Singpass to claim the vouchers. </p>
+1) Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> , select CDC Vouchers 2022, or CDC Vouchers 2021, and login with Singpass to claim your respective vouchers. </p>
 			<p>
-2) If you have not claimed your previous set of CDC Vouchers 2021, you may also do so at the same link <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>
+2) You may also use <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> to retrieve your previous voucher link by logging in to Singpass again.
 			</p>
 			<p>
 3) Do note that the SMS voucher link for the CDC Vouchers 2022 is different from the voucher link for the CDC Vouchers 2021.
-Both links are valid till 31 December 2022. </p>
+Both sets of vouchers can be used till 31 December 2022.
+You can refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step guide</a> or the notification letter on how to claim and spend the $100 CDC Vouchers. </p>
     </div>
   </li>
 				<li>